Location: On BC Highway 16, 370 kilometers

 Parking lot near Smithers BC Canada

-2. Here is a map of Smithers located at an info stand at that large
+2. Here is a map of Smithers located at an information

 Smithers BC map